piiano/vault-deployments/aws-apprunner/README.md

 ## Options Summary

-1. The module can create or reuse two existing VPCs:
+1. The module can either create or reuse two existing VPCs:
-   1. `pvault-vpc` - Where all the `piiano-vault` resources are deployes
+   1. `pvault-vpc` - where all the `piiano-vault` resources are deployes
-   1. `client-vpc` - Where all the clients resources are deployed
+   1. `client-vpc` - where all the clients resources are deployed
 2. When creating the client-vpc, a bastion will be installed there to allow communication with the Vault.

 ## Diagram